Information on Rights of Subjects of Government Data

 Right to know what data is kept about you and how it is classified

-- Upon request, you may be informed about what data is kept about you and whether it is classified as public, private, or confidential.
-You have the right to see data about yourself that is classified as public, private, or confidential.
+- Upon request, you may be informed about what data is kept about you and whether it is classified as public, private or confidential, You have the right to see data about yourself that is classified as public or private.
 If the University maintains data about you that is classified as confidential, you will be told that the information exists, but you will not be able to access the data.

 - To access public or private data on yourself, you can make a written request to the Data Access and Privacy Office through the public records portal at the Data Request Center.
 If you are requesting routine personnel or student records, please make the request of the appropriate offices listed in Administrative Procedure: Requesting Information from the University of Minnesota.

 - If we do not have the data, we will notify you in writing within 10 business days.

-- If we have the data, and the data are public or private about you, we will respond to your request within 10 business days by either sending you copies of the information or making arrangements for you to access the data.
-In some cases, there may be charges for copies of the data we have on you.
-We will work with you to pay any charges in advance of receiving the data.
+- If we have the data, and the data are public or private about you, we will respond to your request within 10 business days by sending you copies of the information through the data request portal.
+In some cases, there may be charges for copies of the data we possess regarding We will collect charges for copies from you in advance of receiving the data.

-- After we have provided you with access to data about you, we do not have to show you the data again for 6 months unless there is a dispute or we collect or create new data about you.
+- After we have provided you with access to data about you, we are not required to show you this data again for 6 months unless there is a dispute or we collect or create additional data about you.

-- The Government Data Practices Act does not require us to create or collect new data in response to a data request if we do not already have the data, or to provide data in a specific form or arrangement if we do not keep the data in that form or arrangement.
-In addition, we are not required to respond to question that are not specific request for data.
+- The Minnesota Government Data Practices Act does not require us to create or collect new data in response to a data request if we do not already have the data, or to provide data in a specific form or arrangement if we do not keep the data in that form or arrangement.
+In addition, we are not required to respond to questions that are not specific requests for data.

 - Private data on you will only be shared with you, with someone who has your written permission, with University staff who need the data to do their work, and as permitted by law or court order.

-- There is no charge to view data about yourself, but if you are requesting copies of data, there might be a charge for copies.
-You will be told about any charges in advance.
+- There is no charge to view data about yourself, but if you are requesting copies of data, there may be a charge for copies.
+You will be informed about any charges in advance.

-- Upon request, you will be informed of the content and meaning of the public or private data that is maintained on you.
+- Upon request, you will be provided with a description of the content as well as the meaning of the public or private data that is maintained on you.

-If you are asked to supply private or confidential data about yourself, you must be told of the intended use of the data, whether you are legally required to provide the data, any known consequences of giving or withholding the data, and which other agencies or persons are authorized by law to receive the data.
+If you are asked to supply private or confidential data about yourself, you must be informed by the requester of the intended use of the data, whether you are legally required to provide the data, any known consequences of giving or withholding the data, and which other agencies or persons are authorized by law to receive the data.
 This notice is commonly known as the Tennessen Warning.

 Right to challenge the accuracy or completeness of data about you

-- If you think that data maintained by the University of Minnesota about you is inaccurate or incomplete, you may file a data challenge to try and have the data changed.
+- If you think that data maintained by the University of Minnesota about you is inaccurate or incomplete, you may file a data challenge to try and have the data revised.

-- Accurate means that the data are reasonably correct and do not contain factual errors; complete means that the data describe the history of you contacts with the University of Minnesota in a complete way.
-This procedure is not a substitute for any grievance process available to either students or employees.
+“Accurate” means that the data are reasonably correct and do not contain factual errors; “complete “means that the data describe the history of your contacts with the University of Minnesota in a complete way.
+This procedure is not a substitute for any University grievance process available to either students or employees.

-- To make a data challenge, write to the Records & Information Management Office at firstname.lastname@example.org and state clearly that you are making an accuracy or completeness challenge; identify the data you are challenging, and what you wish to be the outcome of your data challenge.
-You will receive a decision within thirty days whether the University of Minnesota agrees with your challenge.
+- To make a data challenge, write to the Data Access & Privacy Office at email@example.com and state clearly that you are making an accuracy or completeness challenge, identify the data you are challenging, and what you wish to be the outcome of your data challenge.
+You will receive a decision within thirty days as to whether the Responsible Authority agrees with your challenge.
 If it agrees, your data will be amended appropriately.
-If the University disagrees or believes that your request has to do with something other than the accuracy or completeness of the data, the challenge will be denied.
+If the University disagrees or believes that your request pertains to something other than the accuracy or completeness of the data, the challenge will be denied.

 - If your challenge is denied, you have the right to file an appeal with the Commissioner of the Minnesota Department of Administration.
-Your appeal must be in writing and filed within sixty days after the University of Minnesota's decision.
+Your appeal must be in writing and filed within sixty days after the University of Minnesota's decision is rendered.

-- If you believe that public or private data that the University of Minnesota maintains about you is inaccurate or incomplete, you have the right to include a statement of disagreement with the data.
-If the disputed data is released to a third party, the University will include your statement of disagreement with the data.
+- If you believe that public or private data that the University of Minnesota maintains about you is inaccurate or incomplete, you have the right to include a statement of disagreement regarding the data.
+If the disputed data is released to a third party, the University will include your statement of disagreement regarding the data.

 Right to have your data protected

-- We are required under the Data Practices Act to protect your data.
+We are required under the Minnesota Government Data Practices Act to protect your data.
 We have established appropriate safeguards to ensure that your data are safe.